dwaybright/StrategicAssaultSimulator/README.md

 (3) Browse to cloned repository directory on your computer and select the build.gradle file in the root directory.

 (4) This should build the project.
 Once complete, run in emulator or attached device!

+# Requirements
+An Android 4.1+ device with a screen resolution of 1280x800.
+The more Process/Ram available, the better the performance.